 We just wanted to buy some souvenirs when we walked into a fabric shop on City Palace Road in Udaipur, but we ended up getting much more than we bargained for.

-After he styled each outfit, he made us pose in various positions with him around his shop and had his friend take multiple pictures.
+After styling each outfit, he made us pose in various positions with him around his shop and had his friend take multiple pictures.
 After an hour or so of changing outfits and taking photos, he offered us mango juice and finally let us browse around his shop.